danieltnaves/todo-service/README.md

 ```
 ./gradlew clean check
 ```
-This command will execute unit tests first and the integration tests.
+This command will execute unit tests first and then integration tests.

 To run only unit tests:
 ```